 We promise that it will be the highlight of your visit to this part of the country and an experience that will stay with you for the rest of your life!

 Want more proof?
-Check out our amazing video (well we think it’s amazing) that will help you imagine what diving in Komodo is really like!
+Check out our amazing video (well, we think it’s amazing) that will help you imagine what diving in Komodo is really like!

-Komodo Tips & Travel Advice
+Other Komodo National Park Tips & Travel Advice

-- Komodo National Park Entrance fee is 175.000 IDR pp/day during the week and 250.000 IDR pp/day on the weekends
+Komodo National Park entrance fee is 150.000 IDR ($9.80 USD) pp/day during the week and 250.000 ($16.30 USD) IDR pp/day on the weekends.

-- Bring running shoes or another pair of trekking shoes if you want to be comfortable while making your way up to the view point near the Golden Passage dive site.
+Despite the fact that you will be staying on a boat between 3-5 days, you will most likely end up wearing the same 1-2 shirts and 1-2 bathing suits the entire time, so don’t overpack.
+Do bring some layers though to keep you warm after long dives and in the evenings.
+Bring lots of sunscreen, the sun in Indonesia is vicious!
+Just as fierce as the bugs, bring mosquito repellent!
+It’s also a good idea to bring running shoes or another pair of trekking shoes if you want to be comfortable while making your way up to the view point near the Golden Passage dive site.
 Although the guides may tell you running shoes are not necessary, trekking in proper footwear is just a much better experience!

-- Cell phone reception though, and as such data services, will probably be unavailable for the majority of your time on a liveaboard.
+Power is available on Tatawa, so we had no issues with charging our cameras and laptops during our time on the Komodo liveaboard.
+Cell phone reception though, and as such data services, will probably be unavailable for the majority of your time on a liveaboard.
 There are a few spots in the park that do get reception, but don’t plan on it.